carltonupp/carlton.upperdine.dev/content/posts/nested-classes.md

 }
 ```

 Our constructor now has considerably less noise and is very clear to understand what it is doing.
 However, in order to finish this off, I'm going to move this class declaration within the `Deck` class, make it private and change it's public method to internal.
-This means the validation logic specific to this class is not freely available outside of where it's needed and also not causing name pollution within the class:
+This means the validation logic specific to this class is not freely available outside of where it's needed and also not taking up in the public scope where it is not required.

 ```csharp
 public class Deck